chaseruskin/orbit/docs/src/tutorials/dependencies.md

 end architecture;
 ```

-Let's inspect the design hierarchy to make sure our circuit and its components are identified by `orbit`.
+Let's inspect the design hierarchy to make sure our circuit and its components are identified by Orbit.
 ```
 $ orbit tree --format long
 ```